 The fact that it is rather common to delete a message when one has found out it was based on a hasty conclusion, didn´t reach the official newsgathering.
 There are but a very few accounts of people who posted the warning message afterwards.

 The meme in action.
 The Ukrainian Crisis Media Centre is a public relations/ propaganda conduit for ¨providing media support and accurate information about the fast moving situation in Ukraine¨.
 They also ¨run a daily schedule of live press briefings¨.
-UCMC is sponsored by the Dutch state and National Endowment for Democracy, a CIA cover organization.
+UCMC is sponsored by the Dutch state and National Endowment for Democracy, de facto the CIA civil/soft power branch.
 Needless to say its a popular channel for publishing official dispatches from the SBU.

 Very soon after the posting at the ¨Strelkov¨ Vkontakte site had been erased, on Facebook the media centre peddled the fatal-mistake narrative by suggesting the rebels were ¨caught red-handed¨ (see title dispatch in English).
 Notice also the text between quotation marks.
 The UCMC writes Strelkov claimed a ¨succesful operation¨, an invented quotation, which never appeared in the initial, deleted VKontakte posting nor in any other official or non-official message.